relapse

 What can relapse teach us that we didn’t know before?

 At the beginning of Mountain Air: Relapsing and Finding the Way Back…One Breath at a Time, I write, “Don’t stay too long in the shame-filled grounds of relapse.
-Fertile soil awaits your return and your recovering.”
-I believe, know and trust — without question — that each experience or encounter we have in life either protects us from something, or prepares us for something, or propels us into something.
-Relapse has a relationship with all three.
+Fertile soil awaits your return and your recovery.”
+I believe, know, and trust — without question — that each experience or encounter we have in life either protects us from something, or prepares us for something, or propels us into something.
+Relapse is related to all three.

-What I often think that is missed with relapse is the connection with preparing us for what is ahead.
+What I often think is missed with relapse is the connection with preparing us for what is ahead.
 It is easy to get lost in the pool of shame that surrounds a relapse episode.
-It is painstaking difficult to surface from it and begin to breathe in the hope of recovering again.
+It is painstakingly difficult to surface from it and begin breathing again, hoping to recover.
 This is a critical juncture — and it is a time to be still.

 Relapse has much to teach each of us — about the chain of events that led to the downward spiral, about triggers (emotional, physical, psychological, and environmental), about weak links in our recovery programs and processes, and about additional embedded injuries that need tending to, and other factors — all which cannot be addressed if we do not quiet the voices in our heads.
 This is important.
 Just as the body requires time to rest, recuperate, and rejuvenate after a period of trauma or sickness, so do the mind and the spirit.